 One day a light bulb came on and I realized that at 34, 5′ 3″ and 260 pounds I needed to do something.
 I was missing out on so much because I was always tired or wore out super easy.
 I attended a seminar on the Gastric Sleeve and other Gastric options and a week later had my first appointment.

 I began to get discouraged until I realized that even though the scale was not moving my mindset and thinking process was changing.
 I was cooking more at home,we were eating fast food a lot less, my daughter’s snacks became healthier, I was mindful when ordering at restaurants, and I even began trying new food flavors that I had shunned in the past.

 I still have a long way to go but after going to Cedar Point this weekend I realized once again why I made the right decision.
 I fit in the rides and made it for 2 days keeping up with my 14 year old and 9 year old.
 They were asking me to take breaks not me asking them.
 I was even able to step in and help a pregnant mom who couldn’t ride a ride with her boys and they were too small to go alone.
 I was worried but excited that I was able to help and I fit in the ride below.

 I have a long road ahead of me and I will never be in the clear but with the Gastric Sleeve I gained a step in the right direction.
 It will be at least 1 year before I am even at my goal weight and now begins the part of strength training to ensure that I build muscle mass instead of losing it.
 With my surgical clearance and everyone’s blessing,I am ready to begin the next step in my recovery after my Gastric Sleeve Surgery.

-Topic: Gastric Sleeve
+After Gastric Sleeve Surgery Tips